carlboo/popular-videos-api/README.md

 docker-compose run --rm composer install
 ```

-After we can set the settings for our project, A valid key for Google API, with access to YouTube Data API is needed.
+After we can set the settings for our project, A valid key for Google API with access to YouTube Data API is needed.
 ```shell
 cp .env.example .env
 ```